ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/promote-database-node.dotnet.markdown

-﻿# Operations : Server : How to Promote a Database Node?
+# Operations: Server: How to Promote a Database Node?

 This operation is used to promote a database node.
 After promotion, the node is considered as a `Member`.